ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_mlp_three_layer/uz_mlp_three_layer.rst

 ====================

 The calculation of the network is split up and done in parallel to speed it up.
-The split up is done on a neuron basis in each layer, i.e., with a parallelization of 4, the layer uses four parallel MAC units.
-These calculate 1/4 of the output independent of each other.
+The split up is done on a neuron basis in each layer, i.e., with a parallelization of 4, four DSP slices are used and each DSP calculates 1/4 of the output vector independent of each other.

-Example:
+Example with four inputs, parallelization of four, and eight neurons:

 .. math::

     x &=\begin{bmatrix} 1 & 2 & 3 & 4 \end{bmatrix} \\
     w &=\begin{bmatrix}  \color{red} 1 &  \color{red} 2 & 3 & 4 & \color{green}5 & \color{green}6 & 7 & 8\\ \color{red} 9 & \color{red} 10 & 11 & 12 & \color{green}13 &\color{green} 14 & 15 & 16  \\  \color{red}17 &  \color{red}18 & 19 & 20 & \color{green}21 & \color{green}22 & 23 & 24 \\  \color{red}25 &  \color{red}26 & 27 & 28 & \color{green} 29 & \color{green}30 & 31 & 32 \end{bmatrix} \\
-    b &=\begin{bmatrix} 1 & 2 & 3 & 4 \end{bmatrix}
+    b &=\begin{bmatrix} 1 & 2 & 3 & 4 & 5 & 6 & 7 & 8 \end{bmatrix}

 The multiplication :math:`xw` is split up by splitting :math:`w` into 4 parts.